 - Delimiter (required argument) – The string that is inserted between each text value in the resulting string.
 The most common delimiters used are a comma or a space character.

 - Text1, text2,….text_n – The strings that we wish to join together.
-The TEXTJOIN function allows us to join 252 strings together.
+The TEXTJOIN function allows us to join up to 252 strings together.

 How to use the TEXTJOIN Function in Excel?

 Let’s see a few examples to understand how this function works.

 In this example, let’s assume we extracted information from an address and the information is received in the following manner: